ST10258256/PROG7314-Final_Part-GameGuesser/README.md

 You will have to build Gradle first then Click the run button at the top to start the emulator of the app.

 Your app should work perfetly fine, log in with SSO and then since the API is running on render it should be able to make the API requests to the database that is running online.
 You are able to change the backend and make the app take requests from there instead

+There is also a local backend of the database so once you launch the app once online it should load all the games on the local, so if you are disconnected from the internet you would still be able to play our game.

 If there is an issue with the api you will have to launch the backend api locally with